CaptSAH/IntroAWSScaleLab/README.md

 #### Pre-requisites:
 Prior to undertaking this lab, you should have a basic grasp of the following topics:
-- YAML files (you can also use JSON with AWS CloudFormation, but the examples in this lab use YAML -- you can try [this site](https://www.json2yaml.com/convert-yaml-to-json) convert YAML to JSON  but I cannot guarantee functionality)
+- YAML files (you can also use JSON with AWS CloudFormation, but the examples in this lab use YAML -- you can try [this site](https://www.json2yaml.com/convert-yaml-to-json) to convert YAML to JSON  but I cannot guarantee functionality)
 - Powershell or similar scripting environment
 You will also need to possess the following:
 - An AWS account (freely available here: www.aws.amazon.com )